pdjr-signalk-plugins/sunphases/README.md

 ## Description

-__pdjr-skplugin-sunphases__ implements a both a sunphase engine and an associated notification generator.
+__pdjr-skplugin-sunphases__ implements both a sunphase engine and an associated notification generator.

 The sunphase engine injects sunlight phases (times for sunrise, sunset,